-Please note: During summer of 2021, a number of attractions have temporarily closed or are limiting admission.
+Please note: During summer and fall of 2021, a number of attractions have temporarily closed or are limiting admission.
 If you are interested in visiting a specific event or destination, please check the business' website or Facebook page for opening information.
 Locations that have had to close have increased their online offerings, making it possible for visitors to enjoy Adirondack history from home!
 As we all adjust to the changes Covid-19 has caused, we thank you for your interest in the Adirondacks and for your patience.

 Museums and arts in the Adirondacks